-•Learn the definition of a clinical trial in relation to SBER •Identify what additional information needs to be considered by the IRB, for example, FDA regulations and/or ClinicalTrials.gov registration •Understand how funding plays into decisions and how it can possibly change the review paths Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Compliance Personnel; Clinical Research Staff; Researchers and Research Staff B10: Advancing Justice, Equity, and Trustworthiness Through Community Engaged Research (CEnR): What HRPPs/IRBs Need to Know Track(s): Advancing Equity and Justice; IRB Review; Social, Behavioral, and Educational Research CEnR is a powerful approach to advancing justice and equity in research and can also improve the trustworthiness of institutions.
-By making community agencies and members equal partners in the research team, CEnR has the potential to improve human research protections, but also presents new considerations for IRB review related to the engagement of different kinds of collaborators (e.g., unique conflicts of interest/commitment, specific threats to participant voluntariness or confidentiality, and the need for tailored human research protections training).
-Ultimately, benefits of community engagement far outweigh the challenges, and HRPPs/IRBs have an important role in advancing the practice of CEnR.
+•Learn the definition of a clinical trial in relation to SBER •Identify what additional information needs to be considered by the IRB, for example, FDA regulations and/or ClinicalTrials.gov registration •Understand how funding plays into decisions and how it can possibly change the review paths Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Compliance Personnel; Clinical Research Staff; Researchers and Research Staff B10: Advancing Justice, Equity, and Trustworthiness Through Community Engaged Research (CEnR): What HRPPs/IRBs Need to Know Track(s): Advancing Equity and Justice; IRB Review; Social, Behavioral, and Educational Research Community engagement is a powerful approach to advancing justice and equity in research and can also improve the trustworthiness of institutions.
+This session will illustrate how, by making community members and agencies equal partners in the research team, community engaged research (CEnR) has the potential to improve human research protections.
+We will begin with real examples of CEnR done well.
+We will also present considerations for IRB review related to the engagement of different kinds of collaborators (e.g., unique conflicts of interest/commitment, specific threats to participant voluntariness or confidentiality).
+We will highlight the important role that HRPPs/IRBs can play an in advancing the practice of CEnR, as well as lessons learned for meaningfully engaging community members on IRBs and in other research oversight roles (e.g., DSMBs).
 Learning Objectives:

-Describe how CEnR can advance justice, equity, and trustworthiness in research Discuss some of the unique challenges CEnR poses for HRPP/IRB review Share resources for reviewing and supporting CEnR Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Educators/Trainers; Clinical Research Staff; Researchers and Research Staff; Diversity, Equity, Inclusion, and Justice IACUC B11: What Comparative Psychology Can Tell Us About Laboratory Animal Care and Behavioral Management Track(s): Animal Well-Being and the 3Rs; ACU/IACUC Program Management and Administration In this session, comparative psychologists with expertise studying different nonhuman animals that are commonly involved in biomedical and behavioral research, will share how laboratory animal care has evolved with continued advancements in knowledge about animals' social, behavior, physiological, and cognitive functioning.
-Speaker will discuss how reliance on comparative psychology research in regard to advancing laboratory animal care can lead to continuous improvement.
-Speakers will also strategies to improve and expand evidence-based standards for laboratory animals.
-Learning Objectives:
+•Describe how CEnR can advance justice, equity, and trustworthiness in research •Discuss some of the unique challenges CEnR poses for HRPP/IRB review •Share resources for reviewing and supporting CEnR Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Educators/Trainers; Clinical Research Staff; Researchers and Research Staff; Diversity, Equity, Inclusion, and Justice B11: Reserved for Late Breaking Speakers: